turbot/guardrails-docs/docs/runbooks/getting-started-aws/create-static-exception/index.md

 Here you can see the whole history, reading from the bottom up.

- - When you attached the policy that requires bucket versioning, the bucket went into `Alarm`.
+ - When you attached the policy that requires bucket versioning, the bucket went into `Alarm` because the policy setting asserts that versioning should be enabled but it isn’t.
+The alarm state represents the difference between what the policy asserts and the actual state of the bucket.

 - Then you created the bucket-level policy setting to make an exception for your test bucket.

-- Then Guardrails reevaluated, found the bucket in compliance with the new policy setting, and set the status to `Skipped`.
+- Then the Versioning control reevaluated, and set the status to `Skipped` to match the policy exception of `Skip`.

 In the [next runbook](/guardrails/docs/runbooks/getting-started-aws/create-calculated-exception) we’ll see how to dynamically calculate an exception based on a resource tag.